tjhowse/aus_grocery_price_database/README.md

 Additionally: Hosting this will be fairly cheap, but not free.
 Consider a cheeky github sponsorship if you reckon this project is worthwhile.

+## Similar things

+The excellently-named [Heisse Preise](https://heisse-preise.io/) does what I'd like Auscost to do eventually.
+It's [open source](https://github.com/badlogic/heissepreise) and there's a good writeup on [Wired](https://www.wired.com/story/heisse-preise-food-prices/).
+I think there's much to be learned from its UI.

 ## Architecture

 This service consists of three applications: